emonhoque/show-tracker/GITHUB_ACTIONS_SETUP.md

 4. Monitor the first few automatic runs
 5. Adjust the schedule if needed

-Your music releases will now be automatically checked daily! 🎵
+Your Release Radar will now be automatically checked daily! 🎵